-It is increasingly the standard to offer a mix of virtual and in-person engagements; bear in mind that each may be more or less accessible to different groups.
-Some methods of engagement, here abridged and adapted from WRI's "Guidelines for Community Engagement in Carbon Dioxide Capture, Transport, and Storage Projects," include:
+It is increasingly the standard to offer a mix of virtual and in-person engagements; bear in mind that accessibility of either may vary among groups, and internet connectivity may be limited in some rural or remote areas.
+WRI's "Guidelines for Community Engagement in Carbon Dioxide Capture, Transport, and Storage Projects" outlines various methods for engagement and considerations for selecting the appropriate method.
+30